foxsouns/ReInventTheWheel/README.md

 ## FAQ:
 ### can i use thi-
-sure. dont care. it's trivial to make, seeing as i made that thing in like 2 days lol
+sure. dont care. it's trivial to make, and also public domain!

 ### how is this practical
 for flexing on others, and when using old versions of windows like at my school lol